 My monthly commuter benefit arrived in the mail today, and with it was an extra special reminder that the cambios significantes to which we're all still adjusting will soon be joined by a new fare increase in just over a week.

 The maps above compare the street grid as it was planned from the 19th century and the streets that exist today.
 The map on the left was made in 1907, but doesn't differ significantly from earlier maps.
 North-South streets were named for states, and East-West streets were named for the original counties of California (most changed to the numbers they currently bear when the Potrero Hill grid was merged into the existing grid of the Mission District in 1895.
-The weird little jogs many streets make as they cross Harrison show the boundary between these two almost-aligned grids).
+The weird little jogs many streets make as they cross Harrison show the boundary between these two almost-aligned grids).-Streetsblog SF

 - March 14: Embarcadero, starting at Fisherman’s Wharf and PIER 39, south to China Basin and Terry Francois Blvd.